sourcesnow/xpspl/docs/modules/time.rst

 Intervals
 ^^^^^^^^^

-Intervals are functions executed every continously after a specific amount of time.
+Intervals are functions executed continously after a specific amount of time.

 The example below demonstrates an interval that runs every 30 seconds.